Focus on Open Science: Research Data, Citizen Science, Access to Knowledge … and Beyond

 Az előadások élő online közvetítéssel is nyomon követhetők; a videófelvételeket a rendezvényt követően honlapunkon is közzétesszük.

 Scientific Knowledge Services and its partners are introducing an exciting series of workshops in Central and Eastern Europe on the theme of Open Science.
 The purpose of the workshops is to introduce the concept and values of the Open Science agenda to communities in Central and Eastern Europe.
-The event in Budapest is organised by SKS, Central European University, and EIS National Programme.
+The event in Budapest is organised by SKS, CEU Library (Central European University), and EIS National Programme.

 We see the workshop as an introduction to the 'disruptive change' which Open Science brings.
 The presenters will offer a complete overview of Open Science's core elements, from the perspective of libraries.
 It will clearly show how Open Access, Research Data Management, E-Infrastructures and Citizen Science are connected and form a building block that represents a future role for libraries.